icapps/android-crash-reporter/README.md

 CrashLog.logHTTPFailure(HttpURLConnection httpUrlConnection);
 ```

-// TODO: specify format
-Directly pass an NSHTTPURLResponse object.
+Directly pass an HttpUrlConnect object.
 This will log an event in the following format:
 <HTTPMETHOD>: <ERRORCODE>: <SERVICEURL>
 (for example: GET: 404: http://test.com/function)